ghiggi/xforecasting/README.md

 # xforecasting - A toolbox for spatio-temporal forecasting with xarray and pytorch.

 The code in this repository provides a scalable and flexible framework to develop spatio-temporal forecasting models.
-It princiapially builds upon xarray, pytorch and zarr libraries.
+It principally builds upon xarray, pytorch and zarr libraries.

 ATTENTION: The code is subject to changes in the coming months.